Yandex Cloud

 1. In the management console, select the folder with the cluster you need.

-3. Click the name of the cluster you need and select the Shards tab.
+3. Click the cluster name and select the Shards tab.

-To get a list of shards in a cluster, run the following command:
+To get a list of shards in a cluster, run this command:

 yc managed-redis shards list --cluster-name <cluster_name>